Mikelar/RepData_PeerAssessment1/PA1_template.md

 maxinterval <- meanperinterval$interval[which(meanperinterval$steps==max(meanperinterval$steps))]
 ```

-The interval 835 contains the maximum number of steps on average.
+The interval number 835 contains the maximum number of steps on average.

 ###4.
 Imputing missing values